syed-ghufran-hassan/Smart-Contract-Based-Document-Registry/README.md

 The Decentralized Document Registry is a step towards creating a more secure and efficient ecosystem for managing important documents, paving the way for future innovations in document verification and certification.

+Please do include your API key in index.html on the placeholder

 ## Foundry